Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Methods

 where the star denotes that $x_i = x^*_i$ in the expression of $T_1$ and $T_2$.
-Notice that the solutions of a system with only pairwise or only higher-order interactions it is not a solution of this equation since the equilibrium densities depend on the number of species involved.
-After finding this equilibrium condition, we focus on obtaining the expression for $\frac{dV}{dt}$ in Eq.~\eqref{eq:dV}.
-Assuming the feasibility of the fixed point (all $x^*_i > 0$), we introduce the Lyapunov function $V(x)$ as equation \eqref{eq:Lyapunov}
+Notice that the solutions of systems with only pairwise or only higher-order interactions do not solve this equation since the equilibrium depends on the number of species involved.
+After finding this equilibrium condition, we focus on obtaining the expression for the derivative of the Lyapunov function.
+Assuming the feasibility of the fixed point (all $x^*_i > 0$), we introduce the Lyapunov function $V(x)$ as:

-Substituting Eq.~\eqref{eq:general}, we get
+Substituting Eq.~\eqref{eq:app_general}, we get

-Our objective now is to study the sign of this function or whether we can find a constant of motion for the system.
+Our objective now is to see the sign of this function or whether we can find a constant of motion for the system.
 The last term can be expressed as